History of the NC Extension Master Gardener Program

 1970’s and 80’s: The Beginning

-At about the same time, Wake County Extension Director Victor Lynn and agent Larry Bass decided to develop a training curriculum for volunteers, and the first class of Master Gardener volunteers in the state was graduated in 1979.
-In the same year, New Hanover County expanded their garden hotline into a full Master Gardener program.
+At about the same time, County Extension Director Victor Lynn and agent Larry Bass decided to develop a training curriculum for volunteers in Wake County, and the first class of Master Gardener volunteers in the state was graduated in 1979.
+In the same year, New Hanover County expanded their garden hotline into a full Extension Master Gardener program.

 1990’s: Rapid Growth

-For the first 15 years of the North Carolina program, counties either developed their own materials or used a Virginia study-guide for the training of new Master Gardener volunteers.
-In May of 1994, however, with the support of the NCEMGVA, and under Bass’s leadership, the first edition of the NC Extension Master Gardener Manual was officially published.
+For the first 15 years of the NC State Extension Master Gardener program, counties either developed their own materials or used a Virginia study-guide for the training of new Master Gardener volunteers.
+In May of 1994 the first edition of the NC Extension Master Gardener manual was officially published under Bass’s leadership.
 The manual was updated in 1998, during Erv Evans tenure as state coordinator.
 Between 2014 and 2017, the manual was revised and re-designed under the leadership of Dr. Lucy Bradley, NC State Extension specialist for urban horticulture.
 Now known as the Extension Gardener Handbook, it is available free online.
 Beautifully formatted, full-color hardback editions of the Extension Gardener Handbook may be purchased from UNC Press.

-During Evans’ tenure (1996-2008), the North Carolina program continued to grow, and the responsibilities at the county level to diversify.
+During Evans’ tenure (1996-2008), the NC State Extension Master Gardener program continued to grow, and the responsibilities at the county level to diversify.
 By 2007, the number of Master Gardener volunteers statewide exceeded 3,000, with 80 counties having some type of program.
-The statewide conferences had expanded to 3 days, offering tours and workshops as well as educational sessions.

 Extension Master Gardener programs also expanded during this period, moving into the development of demonstration and teaching gardens, inauguration of a Junior Master Gardener program for children, and establishing partnerships with organizations including: